davidrossdegroot/dotfiles/README.md

 #  dotfiles

 Used this for macbook air 2020 during the great quarantine of 2020.
 That was redundant.
 Sorry.
 So I did a few things manually.
+I probably could have just followed the `setup-a-new-machine.sh` script which would have done things like get xcode.

 - [ ] Install chrome — login and do the sync
 - [ ] Download xcode from App Store